sweirich/pi-forall/compose.md

 and the
 [unbound hackage page](http://hackage.haskell.org/package/unbound-0.4.3.1).

-### Bidirectional Typechecking in pi-forall
+## Bidirectional Typechecking in pi-forall - [Typechecker.hs](version2/src/Typechecker.hs)

 The pi-forall typechecker is defined by a *bidirectional* type system.
-This means that it is defined by two mutually recursive functions:
+This means that it is defined by two mutually recursive functions, which we can think of as having the following types:

     inferType :: Term -> Ctx -> Maybe (Term,Type)